jmporta/ZebraGait/README.md

 - `treatData.py`: In the mean of the skeleton, if there is not a repeated x, no uniqueMean.
 - `swimTunnel.py`: Add a check of the skeleton length.
 - `swimTunnel.py`: Use h and w in the blob check instead of the area.
+- `kinematicsZebra_Qt.py`: Create a loggerHandler and display the logs on a widget.

 ## Known bugs